rethinkdb/horizon/README.md

 ```

 You can then create the boilerplate with `hz init` and then launch Horizon Server
-and an instance of RethinkDB with `hz serve --dev`.
+and an instance of RethinkDB with `hz serve --dev`.  *[RethinkDB](https://www.rethinkdb.com/docs/install/) needs to be installed and accessible from the Path.*

 ```sh
 $ hz init myapp